deerhunter4/most_abundand_COI/README.md

 This script produce four files, from COI zOTU table:
 - **barcode.txt** that, per each library/sample, contains info about most abundant zOTU (COI barcode), taxonomy and bacteria presence
 - **barcode.fasta**, containing most abundant Eucaryotic zOTU sequence (COI barcode) per each library/sample
-- **euc5.txt**, containing information about Eucaryotic zOTU sequences that represents at least 5% of total Eucaryotic reads per library/sample
+- **euc.txt**, containing information about Eucaryotic zOTU sequences that represents at least 5% of total Eucaryotic reads per library/sample, additionally zOTU are marked as potential Parasitoids or Contamination (e.g. barcode from other sample, food)
 - **bac.txt**, containing information about all bacterial zOTUs in dataset

 **Requirements:**